Lucas Hernandez: 2017–18 season

-During the 2017-18 season, Hernandez was a key member of the team as he played in 44 matches in all competitions.
-Atlético reached the 2018 UEFA Europa League Final.
+During the 2017–18 season, Hernandez was a key member of the team as he played in 44 matches in all competitions.
+Atlético reached the 2018 UEFA Europa League final.
 He started and played the whole match against French club Marseille.
-Atlético won the match 3-0 and Hernandez won his first international trophy.
+Atlético won the match 3–0 and Hernandez won his first international trophy.

 2018–19 season

-Hernandez scored his first goal as a professional on 19 January 2019, in a 3–0 away defeat of SD Huesca.
+Hernandez scored his first goal as a professional on 19 January 2019, in a 3–0 away defeat of Huesca.

 On 27 March 2019, Atlético confirmed that Hernandez would leave the club in the summer of 2019.
 Atlético confirmed they offered Hernandez a contract extension, but he decided to sign for Bundesliga club Bayern Munich.
 Atlético said that the German club activated Hernandez's release clause of €80 million.
 During the medical examination by Bayern Munich medical staff, a damage to the medial collateral ligament in Hernandez's right knee was found.
 The injury required a surgical repair.
 On 28 March 2019, Hernandez had a successful operation on his right knee.
 The operation ended Hernandez's season with Atlético.

 Hernandez played in 14 La Liga matches and scored one goal.
 In all competitions, he played in 22 matches and scored one goal.

 On 12 October 2019, Hernandez's former coach at Atlético, Diego Simeone, said in an interview with Marca that the left back's departure to Bayern had hurt Atlético a great deal: "The exit that hurt us the most was Lucas, who was a boy from the academy ...
 [It hurt] More than [Antoine] Griezmann," who left Atlético at the same time for Barcelona.